rachmari/seedBox/README.md

 password: root
 port: 3306
 ```
-To connect to the development vagrant machine with Sequel Pro from the host machine:
+To connect to the development vagrant machine with Sequel Pro from the host machine, use the forwarded port number:

-Comment out the line `bind-address		= 127.0.0.1` in: `/etc/mysql/my.cnf` then restart mysql `sudo service mysql restart`
 ```
 host:     127.0.0.1
 username: root